PRAYING THE LORD’S PRAYER

 Sator Square

-Would you like to know more about how the very earliest Christian communities used and understood the Lord’s Prayer?
+Want to know more about how the earliest Christian communities used and understood the Lord’s Prayer?
 If so, see my blogs on The Lord’s Prayer in Aramaic and on the mysterious SATOR Square.